 Ultimate Yard Sale

-The Downtown Development Authority and the Swainsboro-Emanuel County Chamber of Commerce join forces each June and November to host the Ultimate Yard Sale – a community-wide sale featuring more than 100 vendors filling the Boneyard, Roger Shaw Street, and Patriot Park.
+The Downtown Development Authority and the Swainsboro-Emanuel County Chamber of Commerce join forces each year to host the Ultimate Yard Sale – a community-wide sale featuring more than 100 vendors filling the Boneyard, Roger Shaw Street, and Patriot Park.
 The Ultimate Yard Sale is one of the largest downtown events held each year.
-The event is traditionally held on the first Saturday in June and the second Saturday in November each year.
 The Ultimate Yard Sale is free for all participants; however, vending spaces must be reserved through the DDA in advance.
 For more information, call (478) 237-7025.

 Weekly Yard Sale